isaacvicente/blog/content/posts/note-taking-using-obsidian.md

 You can think of a _project_ as an order of tasks that need to be done to achieve a certain goal.
 A project also has a clearly end state and a period of some months.
-For example, planning a vacation could be a project, as well and creating a blog.
+For example, planning a vacation could be a project, as well as creating a blog.

 In the PARA method, there would be a "Projects" folder and you would collect